 Brad Tisdel is a creative spirit, musician and educator, and has lived in Sisters since 1995.
 He co-founded and helped create the Americana Project, the Americana Song Academy, and the annual fundraiser My Own Two Hands.
-Brad believes in community integration and connection, and has helped steer the non-profit Sisters Folk Festival Inc into being a year-round cultural arts organization.
-Brad, a native Oregonian, loves the beauty and solitude of Sisters Country, and enjoys sharing it with his wife, Tiffany, and their son, Spencer.
+Brad believes in community integration and connection and has helped steer the non-profit Sisters Folk Festival Inc into being a year-round cultural arts organization.
+A native Oregonian, Brad loves the beauty and solitude of Sisters Country and enjoys sharing it with his wife, Tiffany, and their son, Spencer.

 Kaela grew up in a family of musicians and river guides, attending her first folk festival while in her mother’s belly.
 From those roots she grew into an event producer, forming a gourmet food and music event company (Serenade), co-founding and producing her own micro music festival (Folk & Forage), and leading white water rafting trips in Oregon and California.
 Kaela is a mother, a preparer of extravagant meals, a garden putterer, and an appreciator of the art of a well organized spreadsheet.
 In joining the SFF team, Kaela is excited to put her energy and care into the music, the community, and a cause she truly believes in!